return42/sphkerneldoc/linux_src_doc/fs/nfs/pnfs_c.rst

 This function is mainly intended for use by layoutrecall.
 It attempts to free the layout segment immediately, or else to mark it for return as soon as its reference count drops to zero.

+Returns
+- 0: a layoutreturn needs to be scheduled.
+- EBUSY: there are layout segment that are still in use.
+- ENOENT: there are no layout segments that need to be returned.

 ..
 This file was automatic generated / don't edit.